 So you’ve been hearing about this game called D&D for a while now, and you’re considering getting into the hobby.

 But is D&D fun?
 Dungeons and Dragons is played by over 13 million people from ages 6 and up.
+And over 50 million people have played D&D since its inception.
 It appeals to many players for a variety of reasons such as the storytelling, world-building, simulated combat, magic, having fun with friends, and escapism.

 |Fun with friends||48%|